Apply to APEGA as a Professional Licensee

-A Professional Licensee (called a Limited Licensee in some other jurisdictions) has the academic and experience requirements to practice engineering or geoscience within a clearly defined scope of practice.
-A scope of practice is specific to the experience and education of the applicant.
-This is different from Professional Engineers and Professional Geoscientists, who do not have limitations on their scopes of practice.
+A professional licensee (called a limited licensee in some other jurisdictions) has the academic and work experience requirements to practise engineering or geoscience within a clearly defined scope of practice that is specific to their experience and education.
+This is different from professional engineers and professional geoscientists, who do not have limitations on their scopes of practice.

-The Professional Licensee designation is covered under the Engineering and Geoscience Professions Act under Part 7 from section 83 to 86, and the Regulations under Part 10 from section 74 to 78.
-Professional Licensees may use the designation P.L.(Eng.) or P.L.(Geo.).
+The professional licensee designation is covered under the Engineering and Geoscience Professions Act art 7, Sections 83–86, and General Regulations Part 10, Sections 74–78.
+Professional licensees may use the designation P.L.(Eng.) or P.L.(Geo.).

-Professional Licensees take responsibility for their work within their scopes of practice, and they do not need to be supervised by a Professional Engineer or Professional Geoscientist if they are working within their scopes of practice.
+Professional licensees take responsibility for their work within their scope of practice, and they do not need to be supervised by a professional engineer or professional geoscientist if they are working within their scope of practice.

 Requirements for Professional Licensee Applicants

-To become a Professional Licensee, please read the following information about the licensure requirements before continuing to the application process:
+Read the following information about licensure requirements before beginning the application process.

-- at least 2 years of post-secondary education in engineering or geoscience that is acceptable to the Board of Examiners (BOE) in areas related to the practice of engineering or geoscience
+- at least two years of post-secondary education acceptable to the Board of Examiners (BOE) in areas that relate to the practice of engineering or geoscience

 - engineering applicants should be graduates of a Sydney Accord engineering technology program or have completed a program of equivalent content

-- at least 6 years of professional level work experience in engineering or geoscience that is acceptable to the BOE
+an engineering or geoscientific nature that is acceptable to the BOE

 - good character and reputation